mwmlln/shinju_select/static/documentation/TESTING.md

  * Order details displays on the left side.
  * Order details reflect current items in the shopping bag.
- * Shipping info is prefilled if the user has updated thier profile except name field.
+ * Shipping info is prefilled if the user has updated their profile except name field.
  * User can manually input or modify the fields as needed.
  * Adjust bag button will return to the shopping bag page where users can make adjustments to their items.
  * Red warning texts to inform the total amount to be charged matches the order total.